foreversd/forever/README.md

 ### Installing forever
 ```
-  [sudo] npm install forever -g
+  [sudo] npm install forever
 ```

 ## Usage
 There are two distinct ways to use forever: through the command line interface, or by requiring the forever module in your own code.

 ### Using forever from the command line
 You can use forever to run any kind of script continuously (whether it is written in node.js or not).
 The usage options are simple: